Nlte/sqliteworker/README.md

 # Multithreaded sqlite worker

-Thread safe class to interact with sqlite database in python.
+Thread safe class to interact with sqlite databases in python.
-The class encapsulates the sqlite connection / cursor.
+The class encapsulates a sqlite connection / cursor.
 Externals threads submit queries to the sqlite worker.
 Those queries are pushed to an event queue which runs them on the sqlite database and returns a future.

 ## Usage
 ```